MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/terraform-module.md

 ### Core resources

-The core capability of this module deploys the foundations of the [conceptual architecture for Azure landing zones][msdocs-alz-architecture], with a focus on the central [resource organization][alz-resourceorg]:
+The core capability of this module deploys the foundations of the [conceptual architecture for Azure landing zones][msdocs-alz-architecture], with a focus on the central [resource organization][alz-resourceorg].

 ![Diagram of an enterprise-scale architecture for core resources in Azure landing zones.](./media/terraform-caf-enterprise-scale-overview.png)